What's a "Normal" Amount of Credit Card Debt?

 Debt-to-income ratio isn't a perfect measurement, but it's a helpful tool when trying to understand your current relationship with debt.
 Simply put, it measures the amount of your income that goes toward debt payments.
 You can use this debt-to-income calculator to find your ratio.
 The higher the number, the larger a percent of your money is going to debt repayment.
 There's no "bad" ratio, exactly, but as you drift closer to 40% and above you may find that lenders especially consider you to be risky and may not be willing to extend you additional credit.

-So the question isn’t really, “What’s a normal amount of credit card debt to carry?”
-It’s “What’s a healthy for me amount to carry?”
+Ultimately, the important question isn’t really, “What’s a normal amount of credit card debt to carry?”
+It’s “What’s a healthy amount for me to carry?”
 To know that, you first have to answer these three questions:

 Are you meeting your obligations?